Bryan De La Cruz Preview, Player Props: Marlins vs. Phillies

 Bryan De La Cruz At The Plate

-- De La Cruz has an RBI in 47 of 133 games this year, with multiple RBI in 18 of them.
+- De La Cruz has an RBI in 47 of 134 games this season, with multiple RBI in 18 of them.
 He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.